 Hundreds of years later in the early 20th Century, Albert Einstein was a young German patent clerk.
 He was travelling home from work in a streetcar, and was staring out his window daydreaming.

 The nearby clock tower chimed, and an unusual thought came to him.
-If he looked out the window, he’d see the clock face say 6pm.
-He knew that that the reason why he can see it is because light waves are carrying the image to him.
+If he looked out the window, he’d see the clock face say ‘6pm’.
+He knew that that the reason he could see it was that light waves were carrying the image to him.

-But, he thought, imagine if his streetcar was travelling away from the clock tower at the same speed as the light waves.
-Every time he looked out the window he would see the same image.
-The clock would always say 6 pm.
+But, he thought, imagine if his streetcar was travelling away from the clock tower at the same speed as light.
+Every time he looked out the window, he would see the same image; the clock would always say 6pm.
 Time, at least from his perspective, would be frozen.

 That was the beginning of the idea of spacetime, and honestly, it’s way more out there than Newton’s idea of gravity.
 The idea goes like this:

-We imagine time and space (as in the physical space of the universe – its height, width, and depth) to be fully separate things.
+We imagine space (as in the physical space of the universe – its height, width, and depth) and time to be fully separate things.

 But some things, like light and gravity, act as if space and time were both parts of the same thing.
 They are distorted by both space and time simultaneously.
 If they act in this way, perhaps our intuitions are wrong and space and time are actually parts of the same thing; a spacetime ‘fabric’.
 The explanation of gravity – why things are attracted to more massive things – is that heavy things create a depression in the underlying fabric of spacetime, like a basketball resting on a suspended bedsheet.

-The ‘gravity well’ that an object, like the Sun, causes within this underlying fabric causes other objects to fall towards it, like an asteroid, or an apple.
+The ‘gravity well’ that an object, like the Earth, causes within this underlying fabric causes other objects to fall towards it, like a person or an asteroid.

-Just like Newton, Einstein published the maths first.
+Just like Newton, Einstein published the maths of his theory of ‘General Relativity’ first.
 The proof came from a later experiment.

-Even more impressive is that massive astronomical objects like galaxies or galaxy clusters have a lensing effect.
+Even more impressive is that massive astronomical objects like galactic clusters have a lensing effect.
 They can magnify the light from galaxies that lie far beyond, giving us a window into the very distant universe.

-But around the same time as Einstein proposed his spacetime theory, a new field of physics was being created.
-Quantum mechanics.
-It accurately describes the tiny world of electrons and quarks inside of the atom.
-If both theories accurately described reality, then we’d be able to seamlessly combine the equations of Einstein’s general relativity and quantum mechanics.
+Around the same time that Einstein proposed his theories, a new field of physics was being created; Quantum mechanics.
+It described the tiny world of electrons and quarks inside of the atom.

 This split within physics is one of the most significant unsolved problems in science.

-A theory of ‘quantum gravity’ is a scientific Holy Grail that will unify physics, which is why it is also known as a theory of everything.
+Getting these measurements, and the theory of ‘quantum gravity’ that will follow, is a scientific Holy Grail that will unify physics, and for that reason it is known as the theory of everything.